chartjs/Chart.js/docs/charts/line.md

 | `fill` | How to fill the area under the line.
 See [area charts](area.md).
 | `lineTension` | Bezier curve tension of the line.
 Set to 0 to draw straightlines.
 This option is ignored if monotone cubic interpolation is used.
 | `showLine` | If false, the line is not drawn for this dataset.
 | `spanGaps` | If true, lines will be drawn between points with no or null data.
 If false, points with `NaN` data will create a break in the line.
+Can also be a number specifying the maximum gap length to span.
+The unit of the value depends on the scale used.

 If the value is `undefined`, `showLine` and `spanGaps` fallback to the associated [chart configuration options](#configuration-options).
 The rest of the values fallback to the associated [`elements.line.*`](../configuration/elements.md#line-configuration) options.